 The Advisory Council currently has six subcommittees: 1.)
 Climate, Energy, and Air Quality; 2.)
 Food and Health; 3.)
 Housing, Land Use, and Workforce; 4.)
 Materials, Mobility, and Water; 5.)
 Large Projects; 6.)
 Communications and 7.)
 Finance.
 People who are not members of the Council may serve on a subcommittee, and a number of community volunteers are already serving on these subcommittees.

 Advisory Council meetings are open to the public.
-The Advisory Council meets the third Wednesday of odd-numbered months (January, March, May, etc.) from 3-5pm in the Conference Room at 1089 Osage Street.
+The Advisory Council meets the third Wednesday of odd-numbered months (January, March, May, etc.) from 3-5pm at 135 Park Avenue West.